LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/HookConfiguration.md

 #### Error Hook

-The following payload content will be recieved from the Function during a conversation with the assigned bot.
+The following payload content will be recieved from the Function when an error is thrown by the bot.
+You can set the Error Hook Fucntion at the error handling step, while creating a bot.

 <table>
   <thead>